gioblu/PJON/specification/PJON-protocol-acknowledge-specification-v1.0.md

 The synchronous acknowledgement is a blocking procedure, can be used only within one collision domain but is efficient and has a short response delay.

 ### Asynchronous acknowledge
-The asynchronous acknowledgement is a non-blocking procedure, it is packet based and can travel across a network composed by many collision domains although.
+The asynchronous acknowledgement is a non-blocking procedure, it is packet based and can travel across a network composed by many collision domains.
 Between the packet reception and the asynchronous acknowledgement response the communication medium can be used by other devices.

 ```cpp
 Channel analysis               Transmission                Response